Cynthia Bathurst: Animal advocacy

 In 2009, Bathurst was given the American Veterinary Medical Association's Humane Award for her efforts in preventing animal abuse.
 She was also featured by the Alabama Press-Register in an article about her continuing fight against animal violence.

 In early 2010, the Court Case Dog Program, spearheaded by Bathurst, Safe Humane Chicago and with support from Best Friends and Chicago Animal Care and Control, was launched.
 Working with local judges, the program educates youth and rescues, trains and finds homes for dogs confiscated from owners in criminal court cases.

-Bathurst is also an advisor on the National Canine Research Council, is a member of Chicago's Commission on Animal Care and Control, and is president of the Chicago Animal Shelter Alliance.
-In addition, she co-chairs the Task Force on Companion Animal Welfare and Public Safety for the Chicago City Council, and is a member of the Chicago City Clerk's Dog Owner Task Force, as well as vice-chair of the Cook County Partners Against Animal Cruelty Advisory Board.
+Bathurst is also an advisor on the National Canine Research Council, was a member of Chicago's Commission on Animal Care and Control for twenty years, and served as an officer or active member of the Chicago Animal Shelter Alliance and Chicagoloand Humane Coalition.
+In addition, she co-chaired the Task Force on Companion Animal Welfare and Public Safety for the Chicago City Council and was a member of the Chicago City Clerk's Dog Owner Task Force, as well as vice-chair of the Cook County Partners Against Animal Cruelty Advisory Board.

 When Chicago White Sox pitcher Mark Buehrle supported a stray dog, Bathurst, through her affiliation with Best Friends, screened foster homes for the dog.
 She was quoted in a February 2011 article on Major League Baseball's news site, MLB.com, in support of Buehrle and his wife's efforts to help people and their pets.

 In January 2012, Forbes Web site featured Safe Humane Chicago's Court Case Dog program on its Crime, She Writes blog about the number of dogs who have gone through the program since it began.